ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 ## Create the object types

 Since the data used in this guide map to a GraphQL Object, you have to define this object type.
-In Ballerina, a GraphQL output object can be defined using either a service type or a record type.
+In Ballerina, a GraphQL output object can be defined using either a service or record type.

-> **Note:** Since the GraphQL spec does not allow using an input object as an output object, the same record type cannot be used as the input type of a method and the output type of a method.
+> **Note:** Since the GraphQL spec does not allow using an input object as an output object, the same record type cannot be used as the input and output types of a method.

 Update the body of the service class, which you created when [creating the first `Query` type](#create-the-all-field-resource-function) with the code below to add the definition of the `CovidData` object type, as shown below.